 Editorial is from the Star-Telegram.
 Major General Roger M. Ramey, 8th Air Force commanding officer, said that the crash was the first in two years (five thousand flight hours) of 8th Air Force B-36 flying and that “accidents will happen as long as we operate machinery, whether it be roller skates or aircraft.”

-The one that got away: After being on display at Amon Carter Field/Greater Southwest International Airport and then restored at Carswell, City of Fort Worth, is, like London Bridge, in Arizona.
+The one that got away: After being on display at Amon Carter Field/Greater Southwest International Airport and then restored at Carswell, the second City of Fort Worth, is, like London Bridge, in Arizona.
 The plane is on display at the Pima Air and Space Museum in Tucson.
 (Photo from Wikipedia.)

 KERA video (no audio):